rossetti/KSLBook/docs/05-Chapter5.md

 As can be noted in the table, this is essentially the same information as reported in the output summary statistics.
 Again, these responses are automatically captured by simply setting the `autoCSVReports` option to true when creating the model.

 A user may want to trace the values of specific response variables to files for post processing or display.
 This can be accomplished by using the `ResponseTrace` class.
 This code snippet, attaches an instance of the `ResponseTrace` class to the number in system response variable (`palletWorkCenter.numInSystem`) via the property that exposes the response to clients of the class.
 The user needs either an instance of the response variable or the exact name of the variable.
-This one reason why the public property `numInSystem` was supplied.
+This is one reason why the public property `numInSystem` was supplied.

 ```kt